google/WebFundamentals/src/content/en/showcase/2018/asda-george.md

 ## Challenge

-With consumer expectations around the mobile shopping experience at an all-time high, Asda George realised they needed to revamp an outdated mobile solution and thereby improve the offer for customers.
+With consumer expectations around the mobile shopping experience at an all-time high, Asda George realized they needed to revamp an outdated mobile solution and thereby improve the offer for customers.
 The team embraced a mobile-first approach, placing focus on design, speed and functionality to drive mobile conversion.

 ## Solution

-The George.com team recognised that to meet this challenge the business had to enhance the mobile experience by building a Progressive Web App.
+The George.com team recognized that to meet this challenge the business had to enhance the mobile experience by building a Progressive Web App.
 Working with Isobar UK to assess the end to end customer journey, the team adopted a scrum driven, agile approach to the workstream.
-By incrementally deploying the PWA, the Asda George team were able to realise the benefits immediately.
+By incrementally deploying the PWA, the Asda George team were able to realize the benefits immediately.

 <figure class="attempt-left">
   <img src="images/asda-george/bottom_transition.png" alt="Skeleton screen during page transition">